Appearance

 Mutual Transport Layer Security (mTLS) New

-The Mutual Transport Layer Security (mTLS) protocol guarantees mutual authentication and encrypted communication, preventing interception or identity theft between systems.
+The Mutual Transport Layer Security (mTLS) protocol ensures mutual authentication and encrypted communication, preventing interception and identity theft between systems.

 Configuration – Mutual Transport Layer Security (mTLS) availability